Alpha-Cluster Model, Charge Symmetry of Nuclear Force and Single Particle Bound State Potential in Symmetrical Nuclei: Abstract

 \section{Abstract}

-A phenomenological $\alpha$-cluster model based on the charge symmetry of nuclear force allows one to estimate the last proton position radius (LPPR) in a symmetrical nucleus.
-The values of LPPR obtained for the symmetrical nuclei with $5\ge Z\ge 45$ are used in a long standing problem of determination of the Woods-Saxon single particle bound state potential parameters.
-With respect to the charge symmetry of nuclear force a requirement of equality of the nuclear potentials for the last neutron and the last proton in a symmetrical nucleus is added to the standard well-depth procedure in solving the Shr\"{o}dinger equation for the nucleon bound states, which makes the Coulomb radius the crucial parameter to determine the others and the value of the last proton rms radius.
-The Coulomb radii have been obtained with using LPPR.
-Analysis of the last proton rms radii, the Coulomb radii, the nuclear potential radii obtained at the calculations in comparison with LPPRs, the Coulomb radii from the $\alpha$-cluster model together with the experimental radii shows that for the nuclei with $Z\ge$15 it is inappropriate to represent a single particle bound state by the Woods-Saxon potential.
-For the nuclei with 5$\le Z\le$14 the error of the spectroscopic factor obtained with standard parameters in DWBA analysis of pure peripheral one nucleon transfer reactions is estimated.
-It is shown that for some nuclei using the standard parameters brings an error more than 20$\%$.
+A phenomenological $\alpha$-cluster model based on $np$-pair interactions and the charge symmetry of nuclear force allows one to estimate the Coulomb energy, the Coulomb radius $R_C$, the Coulomb energy of the last proton interaction with the residual nucleus and the radius of its position $R_p$ in a symmetrical nucleus.
+The values $R_C$ and $R_p$ obtained for the symmetrical nuclei with $5\le Z\le 45$ are used in a long standing task of determination of the parameters of the Woods-Saxon potential of neuton/proton bound state used in DWBA analysis of direct one nucleon transfer reactions.
+According to the charge symmetry of nuclear force a requirement of equality of the nuclear potentials of the last neutron and the last proton in a symmetrical nucleus is added to the standard well-depth procedure in solving the Shr\"{o}dinger equation, which makes $R_C$ the crucial parameter to determine the parameters of the nuclear potential and the value of the last proton $rms$ radius $<r_p^2>^{1/2}$ in the wave representation.
+Comparative analysis of the radii $<r_p^2>^{1/2}$ and $R_p$, $R_C$, the experimental radii and the nuclear potential radii obtained at the calculations shows that for the nuclei with $Z >$16 it is inappropriate to represent a single particle bound state by the Woods-Saxon potential.
+Using asymptotic coefficient of wave function allows one to estimate errors in obtaining spectroscopic factor caused by using the standard parameters in DWBA analysis of pure peripheral reactions.
+It is shown that using these may bring an error up to 48$\%$.

 \keywords{APS}